-Article 8.8 - Pre-master programme Public International Law and International Human Rights Law
+Article 8.7 - Pre-master programme Public International Law and International Human Rights Law

-- a.
-Students as defined in Articles 8.2.11 and 8.2.12 can participate in the LLM Public International Law and/or in the track International Human Rights Law if they have successfully completed the Pre-Master's programme International and European Law, track Public International Law. - b.
-After admission to the Pre-Master's programme, the student will be registered in the Pre-Master's International and European Law, track Public International Law or track International Human Rights Law.
+- 1. - a.
+Students as defined in Articles 8.2.11 and 8.2.12 can participate in the LLM Public International Law, in the track International Human Rights Law and in the track Health and Technology Law if they have successfully completed the Pre-Master's programme International and European Law, respectively the track Public International Law, the track International Human Rights Law and the track Health and Technology Law. - b.
+After admission to the Pre-Master's programme, the student will be registered in the Pre-Master's International and European Law, track Public International Law, track